When: Friday, May 15, 2020 9am-4:30pm

-- Identify personal/professional fears/vulnerabilities and internal resources through engagement with psychodramatic and sociometric methods
+- Identify several fears, vulnerabilities, and internal resources through engagement with psychodramatic and sociometric methods

-- Describe and explain the use of four instruments of psychodrama, subject (protagonist), director (therapist/facilitator), therapeutic aides (auxiliary egos), and audience or enactors in sociodrama
+- Describe and explain the use of four instruments of psychodrama: subject, director, therapeutic aides, and audience or enactors in sociodrama

-- Describe and explain the three elements of a psychodramatic session, the warm up, the action and the integration (sharing)
+- Describe and explain the three elements of a psychodramatic session: warm up, action, and integration

 Julia Feeney, MBA, MSW, LICSW began her training in Psychodrama in the early 1980’s and has been facilitating psycho-educational experiences and psychotherapy groups using action methods for the last 30 years.
 She completed certification and 1700 hours of training in Psychodrama, Sociometry, and Group Psychotherapy in 1990.
 She has extensive training in group work through National Training Laboratories and in the Tavistock Model.
 Julia has conducted groups and workshops for corporations, colleges, and other nonprofits using action methods on topics such as chemical dependency, family systems, team building, and supervisory skills.
 She has conducted multi-family, inpatient, and ongoing trauma survivor groups in hospitals and private clinic settings.
 Julia has completed advanced trainings in a number of clinical models including Bowen Family Systems, EMDR, and Emotionally Focused Couple Therapy which support her private practice with individual, couples, and families.

 *Who qualifies for the Agency Clinician/Student Discounted Rates?